-dated by 12 TIMS U-Th analyses, SG95 (Linge et al., 2001) dated by 10 TIMS U-Th analyses, and SG92-4 (Berstad, 1998; Linge et al., 2001) dated by three TIMS U-Th analyses.
-From Larshullet (Rana), we use L03 (Linge et al., 2009) dated by 15 TIMS U-Th analyses.
-From Labyrintgrottan (Lappland), we use L4 (Sundqvist et al., 2007), dated by four TIMS U-Th analyses.
-From Korallgrottan (Jämtland), we use K1 and K11 (Sundqvist et al., 2007; Sundqvist et al., 2009), both records are dated by four TIMS U-Th analyses.
-Table 2 show that at least Labyrintgrottan and Larshullet have mean annual surface temperatures today that is probably too low to sustain continuously active calcite deposition in the caves.
+Larshullet (Rana), we use L03 (Linge et al., 2009) dated by 15 TIMS U-Th analyses.
+From Labyrintgrottan (Lappland), we use L4 (Sundqvist et al., 2007a), dated by four TIMS U-Th analyses.
+From Korallgrottan (Jämtland), we use K1 and K11 (Sundqvist et al., 2007a, 2009), both records are dated by four TIMS U-Th analyses.
+Table 2 show that at least Lab yrintgrottan and Larshullet have mean annual surface temperatures today that is probably too low to sustain continuously active calcite deposition in the caves.

-10 6.4.2 Growth rates
+6.4.2 Growth rates

 Variation in growth rate with time is shown in Fig. 4 for those records dated by five or more TIMS U-Th analyses.
 The curves from stalagmites near Rana (SG93, SG95, L03) are compared with the growth rate variations found for the two stalagmites presented in this study (FM3, Oks82).
 The Rana records display a general increase in growth rate towards the present, whereas the Fauske records suggest a stable or general decrease in growth rate through the Holocene.
 In this case, we can hypothesize that the observed difference is linked to the reformation of glaciers (e.g. Nesje, 2009), in particular to the growth of the Svartisen plateau glaciers.
-The formation of Svartisen must have had an impact on the regional atmospheric circulation, potentially chang-

-- 20 ing the seasonal distribution of precipitation from the pattern that prevailed during the early-mid Holocene.
-This is believed to have affected precipitation only, since the $\delta^{18}O_c$ patterns (FM3, SG93, SG95) are in agreement (regional T unchanged).
-With the few records available, however, we cannot determine whether the difference in growth rate trends is accidental or climatically related.
-Nevertheless, the curves illustrate the con- - straints that come from the growth rate data.
+The formation of Svartisen must have had an impact on the regional atmospheric circulation, potentially changing the seasonal distribution of precipitation from the pattern that prevailed during the early-mid Holocene.
+With the few records available, however, we cannot determine whether the difference in growth rate trends is climatically induced (e.g. change in amount of annual/seasonal meteoric precipitation) or accidental.
+Nevertheless, the curves illustrate the constraints that come from the growth rate data.
 Growth rate variations with time can be a useful palaeoclimate proxy in case of annually resolved records (e.g. Baker et al., 1993; Tan et al., 2006).
-Closely spaced U-Th ages, on the other hand, provide lowresolution growth rates by linear interpolation between dated position, averaging out potential short-term variability seen in annual records (e.g. Linge et al., 2009).
-The apparent timing and amplitude of a change seen in the low-resolution records depends on sample spacing.
-For the stalagmites included in this study, the growth rate variability should only serve as a tool for describing general trends with time - and not as records of exact timing/magnitude of change.
+Closely spaced U-Th ages, on the other hand, provide low-resolution growth rates by linear interpolation between dated position, averaging out potential short-term